EbGazar/Offline-Voice-Control-on-Raspberry-Pi/README.md

 The Voice Control uses:

 * [Vosk](https://alphacephei.com/vosk/) as the Speech-to-Text engine.
-* PYTTSX3 as the Text-to-Speech engine.
+* [PYTTSX3](https://pyttsx3.readthedocs.io/en/latest/) as the Text-to-Speech engine.

+For Order to use the Voice Control System you will need to:

+1 - Speakers Plugged into the Raspberry Pi usingn Jack.
+2 - Microphone Plugged ( Wired (USB) or Bluetooth ).